D'Andrea Picks

 D'Andrea USA is a manufacturer of plastic instrument picks.
 Luigi D'Andrea made the first plastic guitar pick out of celluloid in 1922.
-In October 2007, D'Andrea celebrated 85 years of designing and manufacturing professional guitar picks and music accessories, making it one of the oldest companies in the musical accessory industry.It's also the first company to make custom guitar plectra.
+In October 2007, D'Andrea celebrated 85 years of designing and manufacturing professional guitar picks and music accessories, making it one of the oldest companies in the musical accessory industry.It's also the first company to make custom guitar plectrums.

 Introduction

 The tonal effect of a musical piece can depend as much on the selection of pick as it does on the choice of strings, amplifiers, effects, or guitar.
 Many players keep a variety of types and gauges available for varied sounds and playing styles.